 You could try a different power cable such as a TVPower Mini USB Cable for powering a Roku Streaming Stick or a Roku 2 replacement power cable.

 For a Roku that’s still under warranty, you can contact Roku support.
-Roku’s customer service phone number is 888-600-7658.
 They might send you a replacement unit.

-You can pick up a new Roku for as little as $49 if your old Roku has problems and is no longer covered under warranty.
+You can pick up a new Roku for as little as $49 if your old Roku has problems that can’t be fixed.

 Be sure to check out some of my other Roku articles here.